ArmLil/my-codes/todo-ajax-fullstack-5.1/README.md

 http://localhost:5000/documentation

-and also it does AJAX (xhr) calls with javascript code switched to templates/tweets.pug file
+The project also includes AJAX (xhr) calls with javascript code switched to templates/tweets.pug file

 To run this project clone it from github.
 After clone you need to move to  lesson-fullstack-5.0 then install node_modules